Max Naumann: Political action

-Along with Julius Brodnitz, Heinrich Stahl, Kurt Blumenfeld and Martin Rosenblüth, Naumann was one of the Jewish activists who were summoned to a meeting with Hermann Göring on 25 March 1933.
+Along with Julius Brodnitz, Heinrich Stahl, Kurt Blumenfeld and Martin Michael Rosenblüth, Naumann was one of the Jewish activists who were summoned to a meeting with Hermann Göring on 25 March 1933.
 Göring tried to enlist their help in preventing a rally against Nazi antisemitism which was planned in New York City for 27 March (see Mass meetings of the Anti-Nazi boycott of 1933).
 Göring claimed that Jews in Germany were spreading lies about Jews being attacked by Nazi forces.
 Naumann responded to Göring by producing a list of abuses, even producing a newspaper clipping showing Nazis forcing Jews to scrub streets with brushes.
 Naumann was among the Jewish leaders who said there was nothing that they could do to stop the protest in foreign countries.

+Naumann individually or on behalf of the League accused Eastern European Jews of being war profiteers in Germany after World War I, and advocated confiscating their assets.
+In 1934, Naumann telegraphed Hitler his condemnation of statements made by the World Jewish Congress that were both critical of the Nazi government and called for a stronger boycott against Germany, calling them "outrooted Zionists".

+As late as 1935, Naumann sent a congratulatory birthday greeting to Hitler, which was denounced by most German Jews.
+He dismissed his critics as Zionists.
+Naumann publicly sought the right to fly the Nazi flag, which Jews were not allowed to do.

 Naumann's group was dissolved by the Gestapo in 1935.
 Naumann was incarcerated at Columbia Haus and released after a few weeks.
 He died of cancer on 18 May 1939.